daring-dacquoise/questionsAPI/README.md

 # questionsAPI
-APIs for the Question &amp; Answer sectjion
+APIs for the Question &amp; Answer section